Dr. George Wolfe visits the Cathedral: September 26 and 28

-Yes, at each of the three services we will celebrate the Eucharist.
-To comply with guidelines, only one ordained person will be at the altar.
-We will distribute the elements in the all-in-one, self-contained units we have been using in covid.
-They will be blessed during the service and worshippers will come forward to receive them, masks on, and consume them upon return to their seating.
-All clergy will hand-sanitize before distributing any elements.
-Ushers will dismiss rows of people to go forward to receive up the the center aisle and to return down the side aisles.
+Yes, at each service we will celebrate the Eucharist.
+We will distribute the elements in the all-in-one, self-contained units we have been using for the past months.
+They will be blessed during the service and worshippers will come forward to receive them and consume them upon return to their seating.

 What about coffee hour?

 Coffee hour will take place before the 8:00am service and after the 10:00am service.
 We are serving coffee and will begin serving snacks when the hospitality team feels ready.
 We hope you will stay and enjoy coffee and conversation out under the tent.

 What if I or someone else who attends later develops covid?

 We ask that should you develop covid, you call or email the office so that we can let those who attended worship know of their exposure to assess their own risk.